roaked/roaked.github.io/content/docs/code/snake-game/_index.md

             self._place_food()
 ```

-In a similar manner, the `is_collision` function checks for collisions with the game window boundaries or the snake's body.
-If the snake hits the window boundaries or collides with itself, the game ends.
+For defining the game over condition, two possibilities can be addressed in the `is_collision` function.
+The first possibility checks whether the specified point (defaulted to `self.head` if no point is provided) is outside the game window.
+It compares the `x` and `y` coordinates of the point against the window boundaries, considering the size of the game elements (the snake blocks) to ensure they remain within the window.
+Additionally, the second possibility consideres if the specified point (or `self.head`) is present within the `self.snake` list beyond the first element.
+This effectively checks if the snake's head or a specified point coincides with any part of the snake's body excluding the head.
+If a collision is detected, it means the snake has collided with itself.

 ```python
 def is_collision(self, pt=None):